Andy Murray: 2008: First major final and Masters titles

 In 2008, Murray suffered a first round loss at the Australian Open to eventual runner-up Jo-Wilfried Tsonga, and a third round loss at the French Open to Nicolás Almagro.
 Murray then made his first Grand Slam quarter-final at Wimbledon before making his first final at the US Open.
+In the fourth round at Wimbledon, Murray defeated Frenchman Richard Gasquet in five sets after trailing two-sets-to-love, a match that garnered excitement and attention in the British press.
+He then lost in straight sets to the eventual champion, Rafael Nadal.
 During the tournament in New York, Murray claimed his first win over Nadal.
 That victory meant that he became the first player from Britain since Greg Rusedski in 1997 to reach a major final.
 In his first Grand Slam final Murray suffered a straight sets loss to Federer.
 At the Beijing Olympics, Murray suffered one of the worst defeats of his career, losing his first round singles match to No. 77 Yen-hsun Lu of Taiwan in straight sets.
 That abject defeat was still on his mind in a BBC interview five years later – despite an intervening Olympic gold medal and a head-to-head win – when he met the same player (now ranked No. 75) in the second round of Wimbledon 2013.

 In the Masters tournaments, Murray went out in round four in Indian Wells and the first round of Miami.
 In the clay Masters Murray made the third round of Monte Carlo and Hamburg and the second of Rome.
 On the American hard court swing Murray made the semi-finals of Toronto before winning his first Masters shield in Cincinnati.
 He added another shield to his collection in Madrid; before losing in the quarter-finals of Paris.
 Now at No. 4 in the world, Murray qualified for the first time for the Masters Cup.
 He played well in defeating an injured Federer but lost to Davydenko in the semi-finals.
 Murray ended 2008 ranked No. 4.
 Murray also won tournaments in Doha, Marseille and St Petersburg.